CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 4. New lakehouse dialog opens.
 Type **lh_FAIAD** in the Name textbox.

-    >**Note**: lh here refers to Lakehouse.
+    >**Note:** lh here refers to Lakehouse.
 We are prefixing lh so that it is easy to identify and search.

 5. Select **Create**.